-Effective Date: May 2, 2015 Sunset Date: May 2, 2018 H. Using the Private and Not-for-Profit Sectors to Deliver Public Services Authored by the Ajax-Pickering Board of Trade
+AA.
+Using the Private and Not-for-Profit Sectors to Deliver Public Services

+Authored by the Ajax-Pickering Board of Trade

 Ontario is facing challenges that will weigh heavily on its fiscal capacity.
 The economy is projected to grow sluggishly for the next 20 years.
-The province's debt-to-GDP ratio is rising to worrying levels.
-Ontario's population is aging, placing increased pressure on public finances.
+With the province's debt-to-GDP ratio improving, and the first balanced budget in a decade, the government is projecting that balance will continue through to 2020, although that outcome is uncertain in the current domestic and global economic environment.
+The province's debt is projected to be \$312 billion in 2017-2018, and is projected to grow to \$336 billion in 2019-202037.
+And Ontario's population is aging, placing increased pressure on public finances and the next generation of tax payers.